MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 buildbot.mariadb.org is our continuous integration testing platform, based on the Buildbot.net open-source testing framework.

-This installation sports version 1.3.0 at time of initial deployment running with Python 3 on a Ubuntu 18.04 decently tuned (performance wise) machine for a more speedy, modern and responsive UI in contrast to the existing Buildbot v0.8.8 running at buildbot.askmonty.org.
+This installation uses a custom version 2.7.1 at time of initial deployment running with Python 3 on a Ubuntu 18.04 decently tuned (performance wise) machine for a more speedy, modern and responsive UI in contrast to the existing Buildbot v0.8.8 running at buildbot.askmonty.org.

 This directory contains all the configuration needed to deploy a new installation of Buildbot master to a new machine, as well as all the information needed to add new builder configurations, extra worker machines to extend our building capability and platform support and specific steps you can take to reproduce the exact environment in which a build failure occurred so you can debug without much effort.

-Quick layout of the current directory structure:
+Quick layout of the main components of the current directory structure:

 ```
 buildbot.mariadb.org/
 ├── buildbot.tac
 ├── dockerfiles
 │   ├── buildbot.tac
-│   ├── debian.dockerfile
-│   ├── ubuntu1404.dockerfile
-│   ├── ubuntu1604.dockerfile
 │   └── ...
+│   └── ecofiles
+│       ├── installdb.sh
+│       ├── test-php.sh
+│       └── test-pymysql.sh
 ├── master.cfg
+├── master-private.cfg-sample
+├── master-web
+│   ├── buildbot.tac
+│   ├── master.cfg
+│   ├── static
+│   │   └── (sponsor logos)
+│   ├── templates
+│   │   ├── console_view
+│   │   │   └── console.jade
+│   │   ├── grid.html
+│   │   ├── grid_view
+│   │   │   └── grid.jade
+│   │   ├── home.jade
+│   │   └── sponsor.html
+│   └── twistd.pid
-├── readme.md
+├── README.md
 ├── sponsor.py
 ├── static
-│   └── (sponsor logos)
-├── templates
-│   └── sponsor.html
 └── util
     ├── buildbot-master.service
+    ├── buildbot-worker.service
     └── nginx.conf
-4 directories, 14 files
 ```

 * __buildbot.tac__: the only application configuration file Buildbot needs to get up and running in master mode, this one can remain largely unchanged